-On MacBook Pro (15-inch, 2016) or MacBook Pro (13-inch, 2016, Four Thunderbolt 3 Ports), Touch ID (power button) is on the right side of the Touch Bar at the top of the keyboard.
+On MacBook Pro (15-inch, 2016) and later, and MacBook Pro (13-inch, 2016, Four Thunderbolt 3 Ports) and later, Touch ID (power button) is on the right side of the Touch Bar at the top of the keyboard.

 Lift the lid of your MacBook Pro to turn it on, or press Touch ID.
 Every time you start up, restart, or log out, you need to type your password to log in to your user account.
 After setting up Touch ID, as long as you're logged in, you can use your fingerprint instead of typing when you're asked for your password.

 How to set up Touch ID

 Follow these steps to set up Touch ID:

 - Make sure that your finger is clean and dry.